All Australians deserve to age well and with dignity, whether they choose to be at home or in residential aged care.

 We did get major aged care reform in the 2012 Federal Budget, with the Living Longer Living Better (LLLB) package launched by the Prime Minister and Minister just a week before the budget itself.
 The LLB package went a long way toward the productivity Commission and Blueprint reforms; but not all the way.

-In 2015 the current Government announced significant new reforms in its May Budget which start in February 2017 with consumers being given control of Home Care Packages and being able to decide who will provide them.
+The current Government announced significant new reforms in its May Budget which start in February 2017 with consumers being given control of Home Care Packages and being able to decide who will provide them.
+In June the National Aged Care Alliance updated the NACA Blueprint Series to outline the industry’s view of the reforms needed in aged care.
 The government also endorsed the Statement of Principles developed by the Aged Care Sector Committee and asked it to develop a Roadmap to complete the reform process, especially in residential aged care.

 The Australians deserve to Age Well Campaign and the National Aged Care Alliance released its 2016 Federal Election Position Statement calling for commitments by the various political parties contesting the 2016 Federal Election.
 The platform discussed a number of positions across the 14 areas of the Aged Care Blueprint.

 Government announced the independent Aged Care Workforce Strategy Taskforce led by Professor John Pollaers, which was tasked with developing a strategy for growing and sustaining that workforce that provides aged care services and support for older people, to meet their care needs in a variety of settings across Australia.

 The Federal Government announced more investment in home care packages as part of their broader More Choices for a Longer Life Budget Package.The package involved a restructure of the aged care program funding which enabled unused funds from the residential aged care program to be retained and utilised for home care packages.

 We have already made great strides in the last decade that will put us in good stead for future policy reform to the sector.